-If you elect to enroll in Medicare Advantage instead of sticking with Original Medicare, then you’re going to want to pay attention to your Initial Coverage Election Period (ICEP).
+If you elect to enroll in Medicare Advantage instead of sticking with Original Medicare, you’ll want to pay attention to your Initial Coverage Election Period (ICEP).

-This is especially true if you’re looking to start getting the benefits of a Medicare Advantage plan right away instead of having to wait for a later enrollment period.
+This is especially true if you’re looking to start getting the benefits of a Medicare Advantage plan immediately instead of waiting for a later enrollment period.

 Enrolling in a Medicare Advantage plan can be confusing, but it doesn’t have to be.
-We have all the information you need in order to get yourself set up with the right plan.
+We have all the information you need to set yourself up with the right plan.

 Taking Advantage of Your Medicare Advantage Initial Coverage Election Period

-But it is very different from your Medicare Initial Enrollment Period (IEP).
-It’s important to keep these two enrollment periods in mind so that you don’t miss any important deadlines.
+But it’s very different from your Medicare Initial Enrollment Period (IEP).
+It’s essential to keep these two enrollment periods in mind so that you don’t miss any critical deadlines.

-Delaying enrollment because you miss a due date could mean that you’ll have to wait in order to get the medical benefits you need, pay late enrollment fees, or both.
+Delaying enrollment because you miss a due date could mean you’ll have to wait to get the necessary medical benefits, pay late enrollment fees, or both.

 Your Medicare Advantage Initial Coverage Enrollment Period Depends on Your Initial Enrollment Period

-Your IEP starts on the first day of the month three months before the month of your 65th birthday.
-So if your birthday is in November, your IEP starts on August 1st.
+Your IEP starts on the first day of the month, three months before the month of your 65th birthday.
+So if your birthday is in November, your IEP begins on August 1.

-Your IEP then ends on the last day of the month three months after you turn 65.
+Your IEP ends on the last day of the month, three months after you turn 65.
 So someone with a November birthday will have to finish their enrollment before the last day of February of the following year, or they could risk late enrollment penalties.